fydexx/Guide-for-network-engineers-from-CIS/Readme.md

 ---

-# Where to find jobs?
+# Where to find job?

 **US and EU**
 https://www.linkedin.com/